MathOnco/Mistic/Readme.md

         * Treatments as Treatment_catgories.csv
         * Patient response as Response_categories.csv
         * If any of these are unavailable, Mistic will use either the randomly-generated or user-provided tSNE points without any color coding i.e. dots are colored in gray.
-    * Sample metadata files are provided for reference in the /metadata folder
+    * Sample metadata files are provided for reference in separate folders for each imaging technique in the /metadata folder
+    * If using the sample metadata, move the files from the specific folder into the /metadata folder

 * The main application is located in the /image_tSNE_GUI folder:
   * ```Mistic_code/code/image_tSNE_GUI/```